Skip to Content

 1. Wye Creek Track

-At just over a 7-kilometer round-trip (4.3 miles) the Wye Creek Track is one of the best hikes in Queenstown and a great place to stretch your legs on your road trip from Queenstown to Milford Sound.
+At just over a 7-kilometer round-trip (4.3 miles) the Wye Creek Track is one of the best hikes in Queenstown and a great place to stretch your legs on your road trip from to Milford Sound.
 Despite being a rather short trail, it is almost completely up on the way to the viewpoint.
 For this reason, the trail takes most people 3 to 4 hours to complete.

-To hike the trail, park at the Wye Creek bridge parking lot to start this steep track.
-Climb for 45 minutes to the hydro dam and then follow the pipeline from the dam to a rock bluff.
-It then goes through the beech forest and ends at a boardwalk and viewpoint over Lake Wakatipu.
-On your walk, you will also spot a gorgeous cascade waterfall that leads all the way down to Lake Wakatipu from the Remarkables Mountain Range.
+Parking at the Wye Creek bridge parking lot, you’ll climb 45 minutes to the Hydro Dam and then follow the pipeline from the dam to a rock bluff.
+It then goes through a gorgeous beech forest and ends at a platform with magnificent views of Lake Wakatipu.

 2. Devil’s Staircase Lookout

-There is only a tiny parking lot here and the road itself is full of bends so be careful when pulling over.
-It can be hard to spot the lookout point but it is about halfway between Queenstown and Kingston.
-The car park has space for about 15 cars and it will be on your right as you come from Queenstown.
+There is only a tiny parking lot here and the road itself is full of bends, so be careful when pulling over.
+It can be hard to spot the lookout point, but it is about halfway between Queenstown and Kingston.
+The car park has space for about 15 cars, and it will be on your right as you come from Queenstown.

-This is just a short stop so jump out take a couple of photos, breathe in the views and then be back on your merry way to Milford Sound.
+This is just a short stop so jump out, take a couple of photos, breathe in the views, and then be back on your merry way to Milford Sound.

 3. Kingston